voxel51/api-js/README.md

 each of the analytics exposed on the Voxel51 Platform, see the [Analytics Documentation](https://voxel51.com/docs/analytics).

+For more information about using this client library to operate an application on the Voxel51 Platform, see the [Applications Quickstart](APPLICATIONS).

-## User Quickstart
+## Quickstart

-This section provides a brief guide to using the Platform API with your user account.
+This section provides a brief guide to using the Platform API with this client library.

 ### Sign-up and Authentication